Deafblindness: In popular culture

 The play The Miracle Worker (1959), which was adapted into the film The Miracle Worker (1962), recounts Anne Sullivan's efforts to draw Helen Keller from her world of blindness and deafness.

 The Who’s album Tommy (1969) tells one continuous life story about a deafblind mute boy named Tommy through songs.

 The Bollywood film Black (2005) featured Rani Mukerji as a deafblind character named Michelle McNally.

 The film Marie's Story (2014) relates the childhood and education of Marie Heurtin (1885–1921), a deafblind woman.

 Haben Girma, the first deafblind individual to graduate from Harvard Law School, released an autobiography entitled Haben: The Deafblind Woman Who Conquered Harvard Law (2019).

 Feeling Through (2019) is an American short drama film directed by Doug Roland that was the first film ever to star a deafblind actor (Robert Tarango) in a lead role; it is about a teenager and a deafblind man.
 It was nominated for the 2021 Academy Award for Best Live Action Short Film.

+The Persistence of Vision is a 1978 novella by John Varley describing the life of a blind-and-deaf community.

+Beginning in 1922, Helen May Martin (1893-1947) performed across the United States as a concert pianist.